-Drawings were initially analysed using an adaptation of Rose’s critical visual methodology framework (Rose, Jolley, & Burkitt, 2006; Rose, Jolley, & Charman, 2012) and then, following Everley and Macfadyen (2015) drawings and verbal explanations were evaluated using descriptive meta-narrative generated around each of the raw data sets before being thematically analysed, whilst mindful of maintaining the integrity of the original data (Dismore & Bailey, 2011).
+Drawings were initially analysed using an adaptation of Rose’s critical visual methodology framework (Rose, Jolley, & Burkitt, 2006; Rose, Jolley, & Charman, 2012).
+This ensured a process of establishing the objective content with respect to activity activity and its context in terms of visually describable physical, cultural and social environment (Rose, 2016).
+Then, following Everley and Macfadyen (2015) drawings and verbal explanations were evaluated using descriptive meta-narrative generated around each of the raw data sets before being thematically analysed, whilst mindful of maintaining the integrity of the original data (Dismore & Bailey, 2011).
 Essential here were the relational elements of themes linking drawings and interview in a process that identified both content and meaning (Beazley, 2013).

-Themes were framed by the utilisation of key features evident in the generation of social and cultural capital discussed above and how these interact with activity behaviour and aspirations.
+For example; a child may draw themselves in the park, playing with their mother.
+The day is sunny, and both are smiling in the picture; they have their family dog with them.
+This would be recorded as objective data.
+Possible explanations for this could be:

+Relief from boredom for an only child and possibility to meet other children

+Coming from a large family, a weekly opportunity to spend time alone with their mother furthering their relationship

+An activity that followed in a mother’s effort to compensate her child having not been invited to play with friends

+Each of these scenarios carries a significantly different meaning and significance for the child and it is the nature of this and its impact on physical activity that becomes important.
+Therefore, the explanation that the participant gives during their interview is crucial to our understanding.
+Linking these in a short narrative provides an overview of a child’s engagement in physical activity that has been comprehensively co-constructed remaining mindful of participant intent.

+The process of analysis was completed by two researchers both of whom are experienced (over 10 years) in processing qualitative data using inductive analysis and are familiar with doing so using data generated by children.
+Sensitizing concepts were used as interpretive devices in this process following Brown (2006) and drew from social-capital theory, as identified above.

+The framework therefore focused on the three elements of social capital theory with emphasis on the nature and significance of an individual’s influence over a child’s participation; the child’s identity in this context and the sustainability and depth of social networks explored in relation to the cultural environments experienced.

+In light of this, it is acknowledged that interpretations, by their very nature, can never be verified as entirely ‘true’ (Beazeley, 2013).
+Rather, particularly in regard to the conceptual framework and relative nascency of this kind of study, processes to ensure the feasibility of thematic development as could be verified through the data was important.
+Therefore, the researchers worked to independently code a selection of the same data to subsequently compare and challenge interpretation.
+This ensured that a focus was maintained on what was most meaningful to the children within the context of the research question.

 Findings overview

-Findings indicate that cultural and social capital do play a significant part in the way that children engage in physical activity and conversely, PA potentially has a significant role to play in encouraging children to engage in sustainable patterns of PA behaviours.
+Findings indicate that cultural and social capital do play a significant part in the way that children engage in physical activity and conversely, physical actvity potentially has a significant role to play in encouraging children to engage in sustainable patterns of engagement behaviours.
 Outcomes of the study demonstrate that:

-Key influencers of children’s engagement in PA shifted from being that of the family to that of peers between years 1 and 2 (children aged 5/6yrs and 6/7yrs).
+Key influencers of children’s engagement in physical activity shifted from being that of the family to that of peers between years 1 and 2 (children aged 5/6yrs and 6/7yrs).

 Children had a desire to accumulate social capital through engagement in culturally acceptable forms of physical activity.